 PVC Plastic Pipe

 PVC plastic pipes are low cost, lightweight (portable), and very easy to assemble.
-A frame made from plastic pipe is not as rigid as metal or wood, but the industry is addressing that designs that incorporate metal supports along with the PVC framing.
+A frame made from a plastic pipe is not as rigid as metal or wood, but the industry is addressing that designs that incorporate metal supports along with the PVC framing.
 PVC also has the advantage of allowing less heat loss than metal framing.
 Greenhouses with PVC frames almost always use polyethylene film for walls.
 These are usually smaller, hobby-type backyard greenhouses; plastic pipe does not work very well for a large greenhouse.
 Most hobby greenhouses sold in kits now come with PVC frames.

 The biggest negative for PVC is that sunlight can eventually deteriorate it.
 But a PVC greenhouse that has pipes that are UV-protected should last at least 20 years; this is something to check when you purchase a PVC kit greenhouse.
 Another drawback is that the frame pipes must be large diameter in order to compensate for PVC's relative lack of strength, and the frame, therefore, casts more shadows than a metal frame.